misael-diaz/Demo-BDX/README.md

 to solve problems with just core language features.
-Just going to add that the creator of C++ Bjarne Stroupstrup knows that developers are free to use his programming language as they see fit, he has also said that mastering C++ is not about using the latest features but known when and how to use all of them.
+Just going to add that the creator of C++ Bjarne Stroupstrup knows that developers are free to use his programming language as they see fit, he has also said that mastering C++ is not about using the latest features but know when and how to use them.
 He also admits it is not possible to implement the most performant features of the STL without (carefully) using all the core features of C++ (
 source: Lex Friedman's [podcast](https://www.youtube.com/watch?v=uTxRF5ag27A)